exercism/docs/building/tooling/representers/interface.md

 - The script must write a `representation.json` file to the output directory.
 - The script must write a `mapping.json` file to the output directory.

+### Allowed run time

+The representer gets 100% machine resources for a 20 second window per solution.
+After 20 seconds, the process is halted and reports a time-out.

 ## Output format

 ### representation.txt